 St Hilda was built specifically for sail training with a crew of 20.
 By 2007 St Hilda was converted for cruising with only eight people - six guests and a skipper and chef - and that is why today she is so spacious inside.
 St Hilda is one of the smallest of the “Tall Ships” and has competed in several Tall Ship Races.
 Although St Hilda has sailed across the North Sea on a number of occasions, she is more of a motor sailor than an "ocean greyhound"!
 We will usually get her under sail during a cruise (weather permitting, of course) however, because of our busy itineraries and like many yachts, we will usually not be able to reach our various night anchorages under sail alone.

-The well-lit, roomy deck saloon is where everyone dines and socialises and here everyone enjoys a convivial atmosphere that is encouraged by shipboard life aboard this sturdy, ocean-going wooden ketch.
+The well-lit, roomy deck saloon is where everyone dines and socialises and where everyone enjoys a convivial atmosphere that is encouraged by shipboard life aboard this sturdy, ocean-going wooden ketch.

-Cabins are warm and comfortable with six berths for our guests: a double en-suite, a twin en-suite (with a toilet, washbasin and opening porthole) and two single berths in the fore cabin (a shared cabin).
-The two berth cabin without en-suite facility is adjacent to the toilet and shower rooms which are of a high standard for a yacht.
-The spacious aft cabin has a double bed and the en-suite, with toilet, washbasin and shower, has pretty opening portholes.
+Cabins are warm and comfortable with six berths for our guests: a spacious double en-suite (with shower, toilet, washbasin and two pretty opening portholes), a twin en-suite (with toilet, washbasin and opening porthole) and a twin cabin (with washbasin).
+The twin cabins are both close to the toilet and shower rooms which are of a high standard for a yacht.
 All cabin linen and towels are supplied.

-The outdoor decks are large and safe, perfect for spotting wildlife and relaxing and eating al fresco when the boat is at anchor or under way.
+The outdoor decks are large and safe, perfect for spotting wildlife and relaxing.
 You also have plenty of deck space to embark your own equipment such as canoes, windsurfers and surfboards.

 Your professional skipper is passionate about boats, sailing, and the natural environment of the islands and sea lochs of the Hebrides and Argyll.
 He is more than happy to share his knowledge of the area to those on board while ensuring his shipmates have as much fun as possible.
 You also have your own on board chef who provides wonderful meals, locally-sourced and freshly prepared from the galley.